shreddism/TheSaturnCollection/README.md

 In fact, a lot of issues when taking the pen away from the tablet on certain tablets (Wacom PTK-x70) when using certain filters are fixed by using "Hover Distance Limiter" and leaving everything to default except checking the "Use Near Proximity Cutoff" setting.

-Other unrelated plugins like "Circular Area" are also completely fine, as it's just an extra transform, and since it's a "Post Transform" filter, it is ALWAYS ordered after every "Pre Transform" filter like this one regardless of what the console output says, so it won't mess with the data going into any "Pre Transform" filter, meaning this plugin is completely in the clear.
+Other unrelated plugins like "Circular Area" are also completely fine, as it's just an extra transform, and since it's a post-transform filter, it is always ordered after every pre-transform filter like this one regardless of what the console output says, so it won't mess with the data going into any pre-transform filter, meaning this plugin is completely in the clear.

 A multifilter replaces the function of multiple filters without having to worry about filter order or timing consideration.